InquisitiveAS/InquisitiveAS/README.md

 - ⚡ Passion: Digital & Robotic Fabrication,Computational Design for CAD Modeling,Data Science,Machine Learning & Deep Learning Techniques, Optimization,Perception & Sensing,Computer Vision,Robotics Engineering,Human Robot Interaction(HRI), Autonomous Robots ,Construction Robotics.

 - 🔬 Specializing: Check this space out(More to come!)

--->
+The YHype Service is being used to create a profile view count in this github readme -->